Prof Sally Munt

 MEMBERSHIP OF PROFESSIONAL BODIES

-International Board Member: IRCHSS - Irish Research Council for the Humanities and Social Sciences 2011-on
+International Board Member: IRCHSS - Irish Research Council for the Humanities and Social Sciences 2011-present

 2012 AHRC Panel Member Panel D: Languages and Literature: Research Grants Scheme